nhatminh4403/Acme.ProductSelling/README.md

 ### Project Overview

-Acme.ProductSelling is a modern, layered e-commerce solution built on the **ABP Framework** and **.NET 10**.
-This project follows **Domain-Driven Design (DDD)** principles and provides a robust foundation for building high-performance product selling platforms.
+Acme.ProductSelling is a layered e-commerce solution built on the **ABP Framework** and **.NET 10**.
+It follows **Domain-Driven Design (DDD)** and is organized around a storefront, admin back office, API layer, background jobs, and payment integrations.

 ### Key Features

-- 📦 **Product Management**: Manage products, categories, manufacturers, and inventories.
+- 📦 **Catalog management**: Products, categories, manufacturers, specifications, and lookup data.
-- 🛒 **Shopping Experience**: Fully functional shopping cart and order processing system.
-- 💳 **Payment Integrations**: Pre-integrated with popular payment gateways: **MoMo, VNPay, and PayPal**.
+- 🛒 **Cart and orders**: Customer checkout, order history, in-store orders, fulfillment, and status flows.
+- 🏪 **Multi-store inventory**: Store and inventory tracking with transfer and low-stock workflows.
+- 💳 **Payments**: Payment gateway integrations for **MoMo**, **VNPay**, **PayPal**, and COD handling.
-- 🤖 **AI Chatbot**: Intelligent assistant powered by **Google Gemini API**, available for both customers and store roles (**Cashier, Manager, Warehouse, Admin**) to assist with operations and inquiries.
+- 🤖 **AI chatbot**: Gemini-powered assistant for customers and back-office roles.
+- 🔐 **Identity and admin**: ABP Identity/OpenIddict, role-based access, and admin pages.
-- 🐳 **Docker Ready**: Fully containerized environment using Docker Compose for rapid development and deployment.
+- 🐳 **Docker support**: Local environment orchestration with Docker Compose and database migration startup.
-- 🏗️ **Clean Architecture**: Based on DDD patterns for high maintainability and scalability.

 ### Pre-requirements